-The requirements for Type A leniency are:

-- at the time the corporation comes forward, the Division has not received information about the activity from any other source; - b upon the corporation's discovery of the activity, the corporation took prompt and effective action to terminate its participation in the activity; - the corporation reports the wrongdoing with candour and completeness, and provides full, continuing and complete cooperation to the Division throughout the investigation; - d the confession of wrongdoing is truly a corporate act, as opposed to isolated confessions by individual executives or officials; - e where possible, the corporation makes restitution to injured parties; and - f the corporation did not coerce any other party to participate in the activity, and clearly was not the leader in, or the originator of, the activity.
+- The requirements for Type A leniency are that: - a at the time the corporation comes forward, the Division has not received information about the activity from any other source; - b upon the its discovery of the activity, the corporation took prompt and effective action to terminate its participation in the activity; - the corporation reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation; - d the confession of wrongdoing is truly a corporate act, as opposed to isolated confessions by individual executives or officials; - e where possible, the corporation makes restitution to injured parties; and - f the corporation did not coerce any other party to participate in the activity, and clearly was not the leader in, or the originator of, the activity.

 If a corporation qualifies for Type A leniency, all directors, officers and employees of the corporation who admit their involvement in the violation and cooperate with the Antitrust Division's investigation will also receive leniency.
-Recent updates to the Antitrust Division's Frequently Asked Questions emphasised that such individuals will not be protected if they do not fully cooperate with the Antitrust Division's investigation.73 In that situation, those individuals will be 'carved out' from the conditional leniency letter.74 Paragraph 4 of the model corporate conditional leniency letter75 details the specific conditions for leniency protection for directors, officers and employees.
+Recent updates to the Division's Frequently Asked Questions emphasised that such individuals will not be protected if they do not fully cooperate with the Division's investigation.
+In that situation, those individuals will be 'carved out' from the conditional leniency letter.
+Paragraph 4 of the model corporate conditional leniency letter details the specific conditions for leniency protection for directors, officers and employees.

-The requirements for Type B leniency are:
+The requirements for Type B leniency are that:

-- a the corporation is the first to come forward and qualify for leniency with respect to the activity; - at the time the corporation comes in, the Division does not have evidence against the company that is likely to result in a sustainable conviction; - c upon the corporation's discovery of the activity, the corporation took prompt and effective action to terminate its part in the activity; - d the corporation reports the wrongdoing with candour and completeness and provides full, continuing and complete cooperation that advances the Division in its investigation;
+- a the corporation is the first to come forward and qualify for leniency with respect to the activity; - b at the time the corporation comes in, the Division does not have evidence against the company that is likely to result in a sustainable conviction; - c upon its discovery of the activity, the corporation took prompt and effective action to terminate its part in the activity; - d the corporation reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely in advancing the investigation; - the confession of wrongdoing is truly a corporate act, as opposed to isolated confessions by individual executives or officials; - f when possible, the corporation makes restitution to injured parties; and - g the Division determines that granting leniency would not be unfair to others, considering the nature of the activity, the confessing corporation's role in the activity and when the corporation comes forward.